 A total of 12 weeks Animal Husbandry Extra Mural Studies (EMS) and 26 weeks Clinical EMS is also undertaken.
 Animal Husbandry and Clinical EMS is organised in accordance with recommendations as defined by the Royal College of Veterinary Surgeons.
 Extra Mural Studies exposes you to the practical, ethical, financial, managerial and interpersonal aspects of professional practice.
 EMS placements are appropriately supervised and assessed and take place during vacations and during year five.

-Teaching will be delivered using four main teaching methods:
+We use four main teaching methods:

 - vivas (oral exam)